Atanasius0205/DolphinID-RolePlay/Roleplay.md

 **PG:** Forcing roleplay on another individual, causing potential unfair and unrealistic actions with, for example John is surrounded by SWAT with M4's, he pulls a knife out and kills them all instantly without even giving them time to react.
 Another example is "/me hits someone knocking them out" there is no reaction time given.

+**NER:** No environment role -This is when the user does not properly play anything that happens around him, for example if there is a shooting near you, it is normal to run and seek shelter.
+Another example is if a thief wants to steal your things and you to avoid it run or hit him even knowing that he can kill you.

 **BH**: Bunnyhopping - Repeatedly jumping around to get somewhere quicker.

 **Chicken Running:** Running around in a Zig-Zag so they can't get a shot on you.